-In cross country skiing, the material of the skis plays a vital role in their performance on the slopes.
-As skiing evolved, so did the stuff these skis are made of.
+In XC skiing, the material of the skis plays a vital role in their performance on the slopes.
+As skiing evolved, so did the stuff these cross country skis are made of.

-There are two main components that play a vital role in the cross-country ski’s construction:
+There are two main ski components that play an important role in the cross-country ski’s construction:

-- The material these XC skis are made of, and
+- The material these cross country skis are made of, and

 - The process by which these skis are constructed.